Kurdonthego1/ENSE-375-Software-Testing/Report.md

 ### 2.2.2 Objectives

 * App reliability
-* Secure databases
+* Implementing local storage
-* User friendly
+* User friendly with easy directions
 * Easily testable and has no bugs

 ### 2.2.3 Contraints